XSLiuLab/tumor-immunogenicity-score/README.md

 If you use data, results or conclusion from this work, please cite:

-*Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction*
+*Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction, __eLife__*

 ## Acknowledgement